 3. Fewer errors

 How costly are mistakes?
 There are several different ways to evaluate this.

 For example, a Technology Insight Corporation report said “if an organization processes 20,000 invoices per year with an average error rate of one-tenth of one percent, they can expect 20 errors.
 If this organization’s average invoice is $4,000, then their expected loss is $80,000 per year.”

-So, just a few mistakes add up to big money fast.
+So, just a few mistakes can add up fast.